Skip to Content

 But they can cause serious complications such as:

-• A blockage in the bowel.
-This limits how food passes through the intestine.
+• Blockage in the bowel that limits food from passing through the intestine.

 • Infection or inflammation.